FAQs

 Do I need an appointment?

-No, just come in and one of our professional sales associates will assist you.
+No, for most jewelry and coin items you can just come in and one of our professional sales associates will assist you.
+We do recommend you make an appointment for large coin collections and handbags.

 How long does an evaluation take?